TommasoBelluzzo/SystemicRisk/README.md

 #### Notes

 * The minimum allowed dataset must include the `Shares` sheet with a benchmark index and at least `3` firms.
-Observations must have a daily frequency and, in order to run consistent calculations, their minimum required amount is `252`, which translates into a full business year.
+Observations must have a daily frequency and, in order to run consistent calculations, their minimum required amount is `253`, which translates into a full business year plus an additional observation at the beginning of the time series.
 They must have been previously validated and preprocessed by:
   * discarding illiquid series (unless necessary);
   * detecting and removing outliers;
   * removing rows with NaNs or filling the gaps through interpolation.